pycontribs/pyrax/README.md

 	pip install git+git://github.com/rackspace/pyrax.git

-Note that while this code may have newer features and capabilities, it also is not as well-tested as the officially released version.

 If you are not using [virtualenv](http://pypi.python.org/pypi/virtualenv), you will need to run `pip install` as admin using `sudo`.

 You may also download and install from source.
 The source code for **pyrax** is available on [GitHub](https://github.com/rackspace/pyrax/).

-Once you have the source code, `cd` to the base directory of the source and run:
+Once you have the source code, `cd` to the base directory of the source and run (using `sudo`, if necessary):

 	python setup.py install